CALF-Events CIC

 Advisor

-Tolu, a member of SCBWI – Society of Children’s Book Writings and Illustrators and AOI – Association of Illustrators, is the Branding and Media Advisor for CALFE CIC (Children & Authors’ Literary Fanfare Events), a UK-based initiative championing culturally diverse literature for children aged 4–11.
+Tolu SHOFULE, member of the Society of Children’s Book Writers and Illustrators and the Association of Illustrators, Tolu serves as the Branding and Media Advisor for CALFE CIC (Children & Authors’ Literary Fanfare Events), a UK-based initiative championing culturally diverse literature for children aged 4–11.
 Based in London, Tolu is an accomplished illustrator, author, creative designer, and international publisher of children’s books.
-With a professional background in Architecture, Illustration, and Character Animation—and a lifelong passion for drawing—he brings both depth and originality to every creative endeavour.
+His multidisciplinary background in architecture, illustration, and character animation combined with a lifelong passion for drawing, enables him to bring originality, technical precision, and storytelling depth to every creative project.

-At CALFE, Tolu plays a significant role in shaping the organisation’s visual identity.
-He leads the concept development and visualisation of CALFE’s annual themes, designs digital assets for campaigns, and ensures a cohesive, vibrant presence across all platforms.
-His work helps bring CALFE’s mission to life—amplifying inclusive storytelling through engaging, meaningful visuals.
+At CALFE, Tolu plays a pivotal role in shaping the organisation’s visual identity and creative direction.
+He leads the development and visualisation of annual themes, designs compelling digital assets for campaigns, and ensures a cohesive, vibrant presence across all platforms.
+His work translates CALFE’s mission into engaging visual narratives that resonate with children, families, and communities.

 Helping CALF-E GROW